 The PLSLWD is administered by a five-person Board of Managers (Board) appointed by the Scott County Commissioners.
 All of the District’s policies, goals, and accomplishments are directed by the citizens who serve on the Board.
 The Board of Managers meets the second Tuesday of the month at 6:00 PM at the Prior Lake City Hall.
 Manager duties include: adopting and implementing the Water Resources Management Plan and rules and regulations; establishing an annual budget; preparing an annual report and audits; establishing a citizens advisory committee; initiating projects and maintaining and operating existing projects.

 Watershed districts are funded through an ad valorem tax.

 Water Resources Management Plan

-The Minnesota Board of Water and Soil Resources (BWSR) approved the District’s third generation Water Resources Management Plan (WRMP) on June 23, 2010 and the District Board adopted the plan at its July 13, 2010 meeting.
-A copy of the WRMP is available electronically on the District website.
+The Minnesota Board of Water and Soil Resources (BWSR) approved the District’s fourth generation Water Resources Management Plan (WRMP) on June 24, 2020 and the District Board adopted the plan at its July 14, 2020 meeting.
+A copy of the 2020 WRMP is available on the District website.

 It is important to note that planned expenditures are not the same as budgeted expenditures; the District is not bound to spending precisely what is included in the plan.
 Rather, these are projections of the upper limit of what the District would spend in a given year.
 Project funding could be reduced or removed based on the outcomes of feasibility studies.
 Alternatively, new projects could be added or funding increased, but that would require another plan amendment.
 Finally, planned expenditures are not the same as the annual tax levy.
 Other sources of funding, such as cash reserves, grants, or participation from other project partners, could significantly reduce the levy amounts from the budgeted expenditure (which itself could differ from the planned expenditure).